Kubernetes Node Not Ready: How to Troubleshoot, Fix, Prevent

-The "Node NotReady" error indicates that a node is currently unavailable or not in the ready state to run the workloads or pods.
-When a node is in the "NotReady" state, the Kubernetes control plane stops scheduling the new pods onto that node and reschedules the existing pods to other healthy nodes to keep the desired state of the cluster.
+A Kubernetes node enters a NotReady state when the control plane cannot communicate with it or when a critical system component on the node fails.
+When a node is in the NotReady state, the Kubernetes control plane stops scheduling the new pods onto that node and reschedules the existing pods to other healthy nodes to keep the desired state of the cluster.
 The node controller continuously monitors the health of nodes; if a node fails to report back within a specific grace period, it is marked as NotReady.

 Nodes that show NotReady status are in the NotReady state: